ahmedelmahd/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 a function that adds a new node to the end of the linked list

 a function that frees the linked list

+a function that deletes the head node of a linked list, and returns the head node’s data (n).